 You are so much more than a runner.
 I had to learn this the hard way, as my identity was so tangled up in being an elite runner, but you are a wonderful, beautiful person for who you ARE, not what you do.
 Be Brave!
 Be Strong!
 Be You!

-I promise you that I will keep it real, even if it means showing weakness or vulnerability.
-You may see me as the fast runner, but I am not as different to you as you might think?
+I promise you that I will be real with you, even if it means showing weakness or vulnerability.
+I may have run fast, but I am not as different to you as you might think?